 Content creation is an essential part of any business’s digital marketing strategy.
 Developing an effective strategy for content creation is not only good for business, in addition, it can also lead to less stress throughout the year as you regularly release content.

 My first tip for productive content planning is to complete content in batches.
 After you have created a full-year plan, focus on the first 12-week plan only to create content.
 Secondly, you might want to update your yearly plan and, you don’t want to do unnecessary work.

 With the help of this short tutorial, you will be able to systematise everything from planning and keyword research to repurposing content.

 The first step in creating a content calendar is to set everything up in a Worksheet.
 You can do this in Word or your preferred word processing program.

-Create a table with 6 columns.
-Add the days of the week to the top row of your content calendar.
+First, create a table with six columns, then add the days of the week to the top row of your content calendar.

 Next, add a line for each week of the year to separate your content by weeks.
 Your calendar will look something like this:

 Fill out your calendar for the entire year.
-After you add the days and weeks, you may want to apply colour so you can more easily distinguish the sections.
+Firstly, you add the days and weeks, after that, you may want to apply colour so you can more easily distinguish the sections.